Why Sales Enablement Needs to be a Priority

-If you have more than 50 sales reps and plan to add inside sales or grow your team in 2018, you need to be thinking about building out sales enablement services.
-If you have more than 300 reps, your ROI for implementing a formal Sales Enablement Function in 2018 will start to show dividends.
+If you have more than 30 sales reps and plan to add inside sales or grow your team in the next 12 months, you need to be thinking about building out sales enablement services.
+If you have more than 300 reps, your ROI for implementing a formal Sales Enablement Function this year will start to show dividends.
 If you have more than 700 employees, sales enablement is a must-have unless revenue numbers are not important to you.

 If any of these seem like they are problems for you, you need sales enablement:

 - Onboarding and sales ramp up time is too long.

 - Your sales people complain that they can never find the content they need, and/or they are recreating their own content.